ben221199/PerseusAPI/Documentation.md

 #PerseusAPI

-How to connect the Perseus API and receive ancient texts...<br>
+How to connect the Phttp://catalog.perseus.org/catalog/opensearch.json<br>
 Every text, edition, verse and paragraph has a URN for identification.

 ##Menu